MOClim/climate-data-analysis/python/week04_QAQC_Statistics/day08_all_stations.md

 This approach is useful when working with many climate station files because the same workflow can be applied to all stations automatically.

 ---
-## Exercise: Read All Station Data and Plot All Station Data
+## Exercise: Plot All Station Data

 File:
 `w04_05_daily_allloc.sample.py`